Teaching our kids to be more inclusive is easier said than done... Here's how to get started!

 One more way to expose our kids to people who are different is through books.
 There are many books out there that teach kids about different kinds of families, lifestyles, religions and holidays.
 The best thing about books?
 You’ll keep reading ’em over and over, which means our kids will really learn about diversity.

-Fine, it’s not really allowed right now, but when it is, travelling is a great way to learn about different cultures first hand.
+Travelling is a great way to learn about different cultures first-hand.
 Kids will learn new languages, lifestyles, see what other people eat and how other parts of the world look.
-Since we can’t really go anywhere right now, here’s a handy dandy guide to going on a virtual family vacation.
+There are plenty of countries that you can visit during the holidays.

 Whenever possible, teach your child to be friendly, especially to those who look like they need friends.
 Show them how it’s done by greeting new people or striking conversations with neighbours you wouldn’t usually speak to.
 Accompany your child to the playground and encourage them to play with new friends or invite them to join a game.
 The more that kids practice these skills, the better they will be able to use them out in the world.